Zywave/booster/src/_areas/design-system/components/text-inputs.md

 ![Text input placeholder text don't](/images/textinput_size_dont.svg)

 <docs-do-not>
-Avoid using an input size that hides information or allows for excessive white space.
+Avoid using an input width that will cut-off information or allows for excessive white space.
 </docs-do-not>

 </div>